davidegironi/dentned/README.md

 ## Installation: web app

-* Install all software listed in the requirment
+* Install all software listed in the requirement
 * Copy all the files under the *www* folder to you webserver page
 * Sets the *config.inc.php* file according to your preferences
 * To add a new translation, or for language settings, change files under the *lang* folder